amberframework/granite/README.md

 field type, you will use the calculated expression used in a `SELECT` statement.
 The table name is required.

 ## RoadMap
+- PostgreSQL support
 - Connection Pool
-- Expose the connection to support transactions
+- Expose the transactions
 - has_many, belongs_to support

 ## Contributing